 - Whether the animal’s presence would violate individuals’ rights to peace and quiet enjoyment;

 - Whether the animal is housebroken or able to live with others;

 - Direct threat (currently or in the past) to the individual or others;

 - Past excessive damage to housing caused by the animal;

 A description of your condition and how it impacts one or more major life activities;

 - A description regarding the necessity of the assistance animal for you to use or enjoy on-campus housing;

 - A description regarding the relationship between your disability and the relief the animal provides.

-- An approved assistance animal is permitted within the individual’s privately assigned residence hall room and/or apartment.
+- Keep approved assistance animal within assigned residence hall room and/or apartment.
 An assistance animal outside of the residence hall room and/or apartment must be in an animal carrier or controlled by a leash or harness.
 Assistance animals are not allowed in any other controlled spaces (e.g., other individual rooms and/or apartments) without advance permission.
 Assistance animals are permitted to be in outdoor public areas to the same extent as pets.

-- All owners are responsible for controlling their animals, for cleaning up any waste created by the animal and for any damage caused by the animal to individuals or property while on University property.
+- Control your animal.
+All owners are responsible for controlling their animals, for cleaning up any waste created by the animal and for any damage caused by the animal to individuals or property while on University property.